Grand Jury Representation

 In Dallas County, the Grand Jury hears about a hundred cases a day.
 Needless to say, they only spend a matter of minutes on each case.
 They will, however, dismiss a case if there isn’t probable cause to believe an individual committed an offense.
 They also have the power to reduce a charge from a Felony to a Misdemeanor.
 That’s why it’s so important to point out in concise language why a case should be dismissed or reduced.
 A Grand Jury can consider evidence that may not be admissible in a regular trial.
 For instance, that fact that someone has taken and passed a polygraph examination is not admissible at a trial.
 But a Grand Jury can consider that type of evidence.
 If a victim wishes to dismiss a case, an Affidavit of Non Prosecution can be presented to the Grand Jury, requesting them to dismiss the case.

 In Dallas County a person who has been arrested will not receive notice of when the Grand Jury is going to hear their case.
 That’s why it’s important to hire an attorney soon after an arrest takes place.
-Neil Pask will monitor your case to make sure your Grand Jury Hearing date is not missed.
+Pask Law will monitor your case to make sure your Grand Jury Hearing date is not missed.
 He will work on your Grand Jury Presentation with you to make sure that your side of the story is presented to them for consideration.
 This option is no longer available if the Grand Jury has already returned an indictment.